 IP Core Network Infrastructure Upgrade

-In 2022, ICN will complete the network upgrade to its IP core infrastructure.
-The upgrade involves implementing and maintaining a native 100GB core network, throughout the state, which is scalable up to 200GB as needed.
+In 2022, ICN completed the network upgrade to its IP core infrastructure.
+The upgrade involved implementing and maintaining a native 100GB core network, throughout the State, which is scalable up to 200GB as needed.
 The Network operates multiple optical rings built on fiber that provides redundant paths that allow traffic to flow bidirectional establishing better network reliability.
 The 100GB core passes traffic to our aggregation locations at 10GB.
 This allows the ICN the ability to deliver multiple 10GB facilities to our customers.